aleksati/hardanger-fiddle-performance-analysis/README.md

 ### Additional Suggestions

-* None of the tools explore the timing patterns of the ornamentations.
-This could be worth looking further into.
+* None of the tools explore the timing patterns of ornamentations or how they relate to the "regular" notes.
+This could be worth looking into.

 * In relation to tool nr.1; when changing the beat durations and ratios, we only do so locally.
-A nice idea would be to make a new tool, based on tool 1 and 2, where a local change in beat duration would result in similar changes in all it's recurrent harmonic patterns.
+A nice idea would be to make a new tool, based on 1 and 2, where a local beat duration change would result in similar changes being made to all of it's associated harmonic patterns.

-	* Furthermore, we can not yet change the note onset and durations the same way.
+* In relation to tool nr.1; we could explore the possibility of change the note onset and duration ratios as well.

 * In relation to tool nr.2; it will only find repeating harmonic patterns using the text file.
 It could be nice to actually detect repeating harmonic patterns in Max itself, using pitch.
 I do a similar kind of pattern detection in the third tool, when I look for similar note duration ratios throughout the track.